 The top 10 new restaurants for fried chicken in Toronto

-Here are my picks for the top new restaurants where you'll find fried chicken on the menu.
+Here are my picks for Toronto's top new restaurants for fried chicken.

 Join the conversation Load comments